The Village of Wadsworth is home to rural farms, forest preserves and a gold-plated pyramid.

 Residents by and large enjoy the quiet rural life here.
 Notwithstanding the Pyramid house, moat and 50-foot King Tut statue built by a homeowner in the 1970s.

-To retain the area’s rural ambience and scenic setting, homes must be built on one acre or more with plenty of room between residences, farms and Forest Preserve land.
+To retain the area’s rural ambience and scenic setting, homes must be built on one acre or more with room between residences, farms and Forest Preserve land.
 Homes include a range of styles including Classic European, Colonial and Tudor.

 Students in Wadsworth are served by a number of school districts, including Beach Park School District 3, Gurnee School District 56, Millburn Community Consolidated School District 24, Woodland School District 50, Warren Township High School and Zion-Benton Township High School District 126.